ghostyvamps/ghostyvamps/README.md

 ☆ I have anger issue so if my responds are dry, that means I'm not in mood.

 ☆ Have common sense.
-Please respect my opinions& boundaries instead of starting a drama.
+Please respect my opinions & boundaries instead of starting a drama.

 ☆ Please don't randomly send me friend requests unless we've interacted or I know you.

+☆ If I'm sleeping in game, that means I'm AFK.
+Just whisper to me if you want to interact unelss I stated in my name otherwise. (example: DNIUF/WIFE)

 ![](https://media.tenor.com/CEHJVEdarWUAAAAm/blade-honkai-star-rail.webp)